 •The place to test, do the chemistry and document is an account at https://insight-live.com

 •The place to get the knowledge is https://digitalfire.com

 Surface area is a physical property you will see listed on the data sheets of many materials.
 Individual materials can contain particles that have a wide range of sizes, shapes, densities, surface texture, reactivities and unique chemistries and mineralogies.
-More than any other material, the physical properties of plastic clays and clay-containing slurries are directly tied to this.
+More than any other material, the physical properties of plastic clays and clay-containing slurries are directly tied to surface area.
 In clays, the total surface area of all particles in a sample help explain important physical properties, especially plasticity and drying shrinkage.
 The smaller particles are the more they interact with each other (and any water between them).
 In clays, more surface means a greater ability of the clay to exhibit plasticity.
 Water acts as a glue, holding all the particles together because the surface chemistry of clay particles has an electrolytic affinity for water.
-The total forces by which they attract to it increase, often exponentially, as surface area does.
+The total forces by which they attract to it increase exponentially as surface area does.

 Out Bound Links